marks530/ms3_project/README.md

 ## Testing

- I have divided the testing of the application in to two sections The first consists of checking the operation of all of the options available to the user and verifying that they are behaving as intended and the second section is checking the for errors and good coding practices and of course validation.
+ I have divided the testing of the application in to two sections The first consists of checking the operation of all of the options available to the user and verifying that they are behaving as intended and the second section is checking the code for errors and good coding practices and of course validation.

  ### Testing of the User Options
+The following checks were carried out:
+* Register a new user with username password and employee type and verify the exact same values were prenent in the database
+* After registration the user is taken back to the login page
+* Login as the administrator and check on the profile page to see who is logged in
+* Login as the administrator and check the navbar for links to all the html pages on the site
+*

 Completed testing of all the html code at the following address
  -   [W3 Validator](https://validator.w3.org/nu/#textarea)
 and the css.style file using the css checkbox on the same page